 The so called ‘Googlebots’, programs that scan the internet for websites, are constantly on the lookout for new data.
 The more often you update your articles, the more frequently the Googlebots will notice.
 If necessary you can find more about the Google bot crawl budget optimisation on our site.

 When that happens, your fresh content starts to fulfill its SEO role and your site will get more traffic.
-Each new update will make the search engines take notice and if you update it often enough you could even create a new listing on the Google index.
+Each new update will make the search engines take notice.
+So if you update it often enough you could even create a new listing on the Google index.

-The more traffic you generate to your pages increases your chances of a regular audience, and the bigger that audience grows the more Google will recognise it and rank your page higher and higher.
-The top five reasons why fresh content is so crucial to your SEO can be found here:
+The more traffic you generate to your pages increases your chances of a regular audience.
+The bigger that audience grows the more Google will recognise it and rank your page higher and higher.
+You can find the top five reasons why fresh content is so crucial to your SEO here:

 Every Page On a Website Must Be Updated Recently To Consider The Website Updated/Maintained?

 Look at it this way; if you can’t be bothered to keep your pages updated and relevant why would you expect someone else to interested in visiting it, especially Google?
-Every page on a website must be updated recently to consider the website updated or maintained.
+You should update every page on a website regularly to consider the website updated or maintained.

-In other words, if you have a webpage with thousands of different articles that could be updated but you only concentrate on just a handful, you’re not going to get noticed by Google because the site as a whole would be classed as ‘dead’.
+Imagine you have a site with thousands of different articles you could update but only concentrate on a handful.
+Google is not going to notice you because the site as a whole would be classed as ‘dead’.